Gifts to the Foundation

 Wills and Bequests

 If you are interested in making a gift to Skagit Valley Hospital through your will, contact our Foundation office at 360-814-2140.
-The Foundation staff would be delighted to answer any questions to assist you in any way.
-You can also email Foundation executive director Linda Frizzell at firstname.lastname@example.org.
+The Foundation staff would be delighted to answer any questions or assist you in any way.
+You can also email Foundation executive director Linda Frizzell at email@example.com.

 The Skagit Valley Hospital Foundation has also created an informational bequest brochure as a service to its faithful friends and supporters.
 The brochure titled “Where There’s A Will, There’s A Way” was designed to familiarize you with various issues you may want to consider.